-Gardeners sure love to add eggshells to their gardens and all sorts of claims are made about their effects on plants.
-But, as you’ll see, much of this is anecdotal, and while they really won’t do harm, they just don’t have the superpowers we wish they did.
+Gardeners sure love to add eggshells to their gardens and make all sorts of enticing claims about their benefits.
+But, as you’ll see, much of this is anecdotal or exaggerated and, while they really won’t do harm, they just don’t have the superpowers we wish they did.

 Contents